danitseitlin/redis-modules-sdk-ts/.github/docs/contributing.md

 ### Committing Changes
 Each merged commit needs to be in the following format: `[Subject][Action] Description`
-- Subject: Something that links the commit to a specific part of the project, i.e. RedisGears, README, ESLint.etc.
+- Subject: Something that links the commit to a specific part of the project, i.e. RedisGears, README, ESLint .etc.
-- Action: What was done, i.e. Bug Fix, Feature.etc.
+- Action: What was done, i.e. Bug Fix, Feature .etc.
 - Description: A short description as a title of what was actually done via code

 ### Commonly used NPM scripts